jonathanbgn/jonathanbgn.github.io/_posts/2020-09-29-chatbot-universal-sentence-encoder.md

 ---
 layout: post
-title: "Building a Chatbot for Taiwan with Google's Universal Sentence Encoder"
+title: "Build a Collaborative Chatbot with Google Sheet and TensorFlow"
 date: 2020-09-29 22:00:00 +0800
 categories: nlp
 ---